 - You, your family and friends, and our team are all involved in your discharge planning.
 We will make all the necessary arrangements for equipment and therapy after discharge.

 - You will most likely need some assistance at home which is why most rehabilitation patients are discharged to a community setting - either home with family or caregivers, a board and care facility, an assisted living facility, or a transitional living setting.

 - Some patients are discharged to a nursing home or skilled nursing facility.

 - Occasionally, a patient is discharged to another hospital or another nursing floor within Sutter Roseville Medical Center or your hospital of origin.

-- You may be contacted after discharge in follow up to your treatment.
+- You may be contacted after discharge to see how you are doing.

-- You will also receive a satisfaction survey asking about your experience with us.
+- You may also receive a satisfaction survey asking about your experience at Sutter Rehabilitation Institute.

 - We want you to have a positive experience while you are here.
-If you are unhappy with your care at any time, please call the Nurse Manager at (916) 878-2562 or the Program Director at (916) 878-2600.
+If you are unhappy with your care at any time, please call the Nurse Manager at (916) 878-2562 or the Business Development Manager at (916) 878-2600.